Magnetic Toothbrush HolderUpdated: Jun. 05, 2019

 Photo 1: Glue the magnets

 Mark the position of the magnets and glue them on the mounting strip, orienting the magnets so they attract each other.

-The problem: Battery-powered toothbrushes don’t fit in toothbrush holders and end up lying on a wet, messy countertop.
+Battery-powered toothbrushes don’t fit in toothbrush holders and end up lying on a wet, messy countertop.